SoftwareEng2-Team/run-for-your-life/LivingDocument.md

 3) Have random friends or people run our website to determine if the user can understand the layout and whether they can use the app to track other users' data.

 ##### Server Responsiveness:
 Unit testing: Each function will be tested as development goes on.
-The test will include different features such as how the server runs depending on the amount of users currently on, also how user quickly the site can update itself to display new data.
-Testing each feature in isolation allows for obvious bugs to be found in corrected.
+The test will include different features such as how the server runs depending on the amount of players are currently on, also quickly the site can update itself to display new data.
+Testing each feature in isolation allows for obvious bugs to be found and corrected.

 ##### System testing: Test how the server handles taking in data from multiple sources, such as the location tracking and the user database.
-Since the app will be running 24 hours a day, the server will need to be able to handle all the features and accurately update the information provided by the users.
+Since the app will be running 24 hours a day, the server will need to be able to handle all the features and accurately update the information provided by the players.

 ##### Usability testing: Since our product is a game that many will use usability testing will be the most important.
 The server will need to be able to respond to users at a near-instant rate.
 The server will also need to be tested with different amounts of players online.
 Since the responsiveness will most likely change depending on the amount of users.